wh-alice/mig_visualstudio/vs/test_notintoc/how-to-use-test-plans-in-your-team-project.md

 ---
-title: "How to use test plans in your team project" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to use test plans in your team project | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"